 This course will focus on understanding and effectively using strategies of social media marketing.
 Students will gain an understanding of foundational marketing concepts and experience social media marketing through an online simulation.
 Some of the social media platforms included are Snapchat, Instagram, Twitter, YouTube, TikTok, and Facebook.
 Students will work on a variety of activities individually and with rotating partners.
-DECA membership is an optional co-curricular activity that is available to students taking this course.
+This course satisfies the optional DECA Membership requirement.